seif-eldine/blackstone-task/README.md

 # TODOS

-- A design for the mobile devices view.

 - Authentication and Authorization.

 - If the application serves a considerable audience, better details should be given for SEO.